 Oral Report day came and went without a hitch.

-Mrs. Rodan nodded approvingly in the back of the classroom, as I regaled my fellow students with tales of Mr. Jackson’s athletic feats.
+Mrs. Rodan nodded approvingly in the back of the classroom, while I regaled my fellow students with tales of Mr. Jackson’s already numerous athletic feats.

 As it turned out, my letter sent in hopes that Bo Jackson would provide my research?

-That letter had actually been set to the Kansas City Royals P.O. box offices, during their off-season.
+That letter had been sent to the Kansas City Royals offices, during their off-season.

 Meanwhile, Bo was busy making history in Los Angeles on Al Davis’ Raiders.